pekarste/ZABAT/README.md

 2. Concentration profile for Zn in contact with additives (inorganic and organic) These models are purely based on thermodynamics, and does not say anything about the kinetics of the processes.

-The projecct is written in [Python](https://www.python.org/) and the last deliverable is an app made in [Streamlit](https://streamlit.io/) combining these two parts into one.
+The project is written in [Python](https://www.python.org/) and the last deliverable is an app made in [Streamlit](https://streamlit.io/) combining these two parts into one.
 This repo holds the modelling work associated with m-era.net ZABAT WP 3: Dielectric.

 ## Pourbaix diagram